codecomet-io/codecomet.io/docs/understanding-basics/pipeline-design.md

 ## Example Pipeline Code

 Here is an example Pipeline defined with CodeComet's Go SDK.
 In the example, the Pipeline does the following:
-- _these are not the actual steps and need to be updated_
+- _these are not the actual steps and need to be updated, Mr. Space Raccoon!_
 - sets up a Debian image
 - clones a `git` repo
 - installs required dependencies
 - compiles the application
 - creates a zip file ready to be deployed

-_Need an updated example below:_
+_Need an updated example below, Mr. Space Raccoon!_
 ```go
 package main